dharmax/am-i-allowed/README.md

 1. You can override the normal permission-checking logic using `IPrivilegeManaged.customPermissionChecker`.
 You can easily add exclusions and inclusions there (you can access the `standardPermissionChecker` method from it) and, for example, use the specialContext in your new or additional logic (ABAC style).
-1. Not just model entities may be managed by the privilege manager, but also static objects, that may represent virtual functional entities, such as "System Administration" and so on.
+1. Even static, arbitrary objects may be managed, not only model entities.
+Such objects could be used to represent virtual functional entities, such as "System Administration" and so on.
 If it is such an object, you can use ids such as "System", and make sure to add `__name` member to it (can also be "System").
 1. You can define specific roles for specific group members over an entity type.
 Simply add a role that